 - The Power of Creation: The primary theme of their powers, enabling them to create something by naming it.

-- Stronger with Age: Going by the city of Obsidian, which was built to the scale of the eldest Spoken, they were massive creatures.
+- Stronger with Age: Going by the city of Obsidian, which was built to the scale of the eldest Spoken, they could grow to massive sizes.